omerjerk/cuSABNAtk/README.md

-# gpu-counter
+# cuSABNAtk

-This is a gpu based implementation of a bit vector query counter.
+CUDA-based implementation of SABNAtk.